SVILUPPOSW-Carimali/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> post

 Specifies a tag to add behind the HTML code generated from the element.
 The default values is `AC_Tag_BR`.

+### <i class="fa fa-caret-right"></i> accept

+It is the `accept` attribute value of the input tag (a string that defines the file types the file input should accept as a comma-separated list of unique file type specifiers).
+The default value is `application/octet-stream`.

 ## AutoConnectInput